 The dual-level Beat Museum was sparse but educational.
 One part was 3/4 of the first floor, which included the movie theater that showed a lovely documentary on Jack.
 The second level is where all the goodies were on display.
 They told the story of the Beats through exhibits, although that felt kind of haphazardly put together.
 It didn’t flow.

-It could have easily been done by the year or by the author, but I felt like everything was set up to maximize the space.
+The museum could have sorted the exhibits by the year or by the author.
+But I felt like maximizing the space was the core of the presentation.
 I didn’t know where one section started and another began.
-I’d be reading one sign and then it would jump to another author.
-They had a very small section on the females in the movement.
+I’d be reading one sign, and then it would jump to another author.
+They had a small selection of females in the movement.

 All in all, it could have been better.
 But then again, what can you have in a museum about a literary movement?
 It’s not something you visit; it’s something you read and soak into your veins like water.

 I felt like their main draw was the gift shop, which was excellent.
 It took up most of the first floor.
 It screamed hipster.
 Visitors can pick up vinyl records, vintage Playboys, and a small selection of new and used books, as well as bags and t-shirts.
 If you look at the gallery below, you’ll see three postcards.
 I got the one with Kerouac’s face on it a poster as well.
 I can’t wait to hang it up in my room in Vegas!
 The typewriter t-shirt ached hipster, so I had to buy it.
 The gentleman that rang me up said they sell a lot of them.